savashn/ecewo-docs/src/content/docs/docs/route-handling.md

 }
 ```

-We include `"ecewo.h"` header, which is the main module of our project.
+We include `"router.h"` header, which is the main module of our project.
 It provides various HTTP tools — such as `Req`, `Res` and `reply()` — used for writing handlers and routers.

 We get the request via `Req *req` that we'll see more detailed in the next chapter. `Res *res` is our response header, we send it in every response.
 And `reply()` is using for sending a response to the client.